sclavijosuero/wick-a11y/README.md

 Alternatively, you can pass the `generateReport` option with the value `'none'` or `false` directly to the `checkAccessibility()` command.

+When both are provided, **the command option takes precedence** over the environment variable.

 E.g.

 ```javascript